AnthonyCxx/AnthonyCxx/README.md

 # About Me
 Hi, I'm Ethan Cox and I'm an honors student at student at High Point University (sophomore) studying computer science with a concentration in cybersecurity.
-I am also minoring in Chinese (Mandarin).

 # Cybersecurity and Programming
 I primarily program in C++, but I also do Python.
 I enjoy programming a great deal and I spent a lot of time on